42Crunch/resources/GenericKubernetes.md

 This document guides you through:

-1. Validating connection to your existing Kubernetes cluster.
+1. Getting your Kubernetes cluster ready.
 2. Importing an API contract into our SaaS platform and configuring the protection.
 3. Deploying the unsecured API (Pixi API).
 4. Deploying the 42Crunch API firewall protecting the unsecured API.
 5. Testing the 42Crunch API Firewall in action.

 ## Prerequisites

 In this guide, we deploy the 42Crunch API firewall in sidecar proxy mode (co-located in the same pod as the API) and use Kubernetes as orchestrator.
-Therefore, you need basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/) before running this guide.
+Therefore, you need a basic understanding of [Kubernetes concepts](https://kubernetes.io/docs/concepts/) before running this guide.

 Before you start, ensure you comply with the following pre-requisites: